d-bl/GroundForge-help/docs/symmetry/index.md

 with a download and browse your saved files to reload.
 When editing a downloaded diagram with some SVG editor, it can still be reloaded, but editing might no longer work.

+After reloading you might have to manually adjust the width and height for a new template to make other changes to the reloaded patterns work.

 New template
 ------------